cyph3rryx/R3D_H4T/README.md

 Here are some of the ongoing projects you can find in this repository:

-1. **Basic  Message Server**
+1. **Basic  Message Server**:

     This project provides basic examples of TCP and UDP server implementations using Python's built-in socket library.
 The TCP server listens for incoming connections and receives messages, while the UDP server listens for incoming datagrams (client messages).

-### Status: *Completed*
+**Status: *Completed***

-3. **SSL Commander**
+2. **SSL Commander**:

     SSL Commander is a Python-based server-client communication tool that provides secure and encrypted communication over SSL-encrypted sockets.
 This tool allows you to send commands from a client to a server securely and receive responses while ensuring the confidentiality and integrity of the data         transferred.

-### Status: *Completed*
+**Status: *Completed***

 ## Usage